mikehostetler/amplify/request/readme.md

 You can also pass a number to specify that the response should be cached for a certain amount of time.
 For example, cache: 30 will cache the response for 30 milliseconds.

-### Persistent Client-side Cache

-You can also persist a cache if `amplify.store` has been loaded.
-You can specify `cache: "persist"` to cache in the default store or you can specify any of the specific stores available, e.g., `cache: "localStorage"`.

-### Custom Cache

-You can also create additional cache types by adding to the `amplify.request.cache` hash.

 `cache: boolean`

 Cache the data in memory for the remainder of this page load.